Many students registered with DRS require testing accommodations. Some common accommodations include:

 If you have any questions about how to adequately accommodate your students for in-department testing, DRS is always happy to consult and be a resource.

 The second option is to arrange for DRS to accommodate the student in the Testing Center.
 A student may take some or all of their tests/quizzes in the Testing Center.

 What to expect from the Testing Center

 Exam Start Times

-When students schedule exams, DRS checks that the exam start time is within the parameters of the Testing Contract.
-If the student’s request does not match the contract, the student is contacted and asked to reschedule, or to provide written indication from the professor that the change has been approved.
+When students schedule exams, DRS checks that the exam start time is within the parameters of the Testing Agreement.
+If the student’s request does not match the agreement, the student is contacted and asked to reschedule, or to provide written indication from the professor that the change has been approved.

 15-Minute Grace Policy